MarkEEaton/Primo-Visualization/README.md

 # Primo-Visualization

-This Flask app searches CUNY OneSearch's API and returns a visualization of where books can be found by LC Classification, creation date, and topic.
+This Flask app queries Primo's Search API and returns a visualization of where books can be found by LC Classification, creation date, and topic.

-The API call will only work from authorized IPs.

 The d3.js script is mostly drawn from http://bl.ocks.org/mbostock/4063269 ([GNU General Public License, version 3](https://opensource.org/licenses/GPL-3.0))